lez1029/Computing-work-11/random things/apples.md

 But Scott has his tactics too… <br>

-Scott used his ultimate skill and let out a muffled autistic screech.
+Scott used his ultimate skill and let out a muffled irritating screech.
 By causing a magnitude 50 earthquake by using sound alone, Weiyi was deafened for a good 20 minutes. <br>

 Using the opportunity to escape, the two boys rushed back to their home, finally glad that they were free from Weiyi’s laboratory. <br>